 The ROUNDDOWN Function has two arguments, out of which both are required.
 Where

 - text = It is a required parameter.
 It represents any real number that is to be rounded down.

 - number_of_times = It is also a required parameter.
 It is the number of digits to which you want to round the number down.

-ROUNDDOWN function can be entered as a part of the formula in the worksheet cells.
+The ROUNDDOWN function can be inserted as a part of the formula in the worksheet cells.
 Refer to a couple of examples given below to know more.

 Round a positive float number to zero decimal places

 In the above example, cell B2 is an input number with value 2.3659.

 The resulting cell is C2, wherein the ROUNDDOWN formula applied is =ROUNDDOWN(B2,0), which means it rounds down the value in B2 with zero decimal numbers.

 This yield result as 2 and the same is seen in the result of cell C2.

 Round a negative float number to one decimal places